Pope Pius XII and the raid on the Roman ghetto

-Phayer's and Zuccotti's emphasis on "papal silence" can be contrasted with that of "papal action" by Jewish Holocaust historian Sir Martin Gilbert.
-By Gilbert's account, when the Nazis came to Rome in search of Jews, Pius had already "A few days earlier... personally ordered the Vatican clergy to open the sanctuaries of the Vatican City to all 'non-Aryans' in need of refuge."
-Zucotti argues that there is no written evidence of this supposed papal directive and that claims of its existence only appeared after the 1963 production of a play critical of Pius' failure to protest the Holocaust.
-However, as Pius defender Gary Krupp writes, "it was not only normal but essential for any incriminating documents, even slips of paper, to be destroyed lest they fall into Nazi hands and endanger the carrier or the referee.
+Phayer's and Zuccotti's emphasis on "papal silence" can be contrasted with that on "papal action" by Jewish Holocaust historian Martin Gilbert, who wrote that when the Nazis came in search of Rome's Jews, Pius had already "A few days earlier... personally ordered the Vatican clergy to open the sanctuaries of the Vatican City to all 'non-Aryans' in need of refuge."
+(Gilbert's citation to back up this statement is to a page in Meir Michaelis's book Mussolini and the Jews; however, the relevant sentence by Michaelis - "But as soon as Weizsacker informed the Curia of Hitler’s decision to respect and safeguard the extra-territorial status of the Vatican City and its multitude of enclaves, Pius XII personally ordered the clergy to open these sanctuaries to all non-Aryans in need of refuge.” - does not itself have a citation or reference.)

+Zuccotti argues that there is no written evidence of this supposed papal directive and that claims of its existence only appeared after the 1963 production of a play critical of Pius' failure to protest the Holocaust.
+Gary Krupp, a retired medical-equipment dealer who has become an outspoken defender of Pius, wrote that "it was not only normal but essential for any incriminating documents, even slips of paper, to be destroyed lest they fall into Nazi hands and endanger the carrier or the referee.
 In fact, as [writer Ronald] Rychlak points out, Zuccotti had spelt this out herself in an earlier book...: 'Any direct personal order would have had to be kept very quiet to protect those who were actually sheltered' ('The Italians and the Holocaust,' 1987)."
+Zuccotti has stated, however, that dangerous documents could be and indeed were "kept very quiet," i.e., hidden in churches, during the German occupation, and that "it is not difficult to hide a document somewhere in the Vatican City!"
+The days after the raid on San Paolo generated significant incriminating documentation - including information about the refugees housed in the St. Peter's Canonica and the priests who were hiding them - which not only was written down but was then retained in the Vatican archives.
+Zuccotti has commented, too, that a written papal order to conceal Jews, if such an order existed, would have been viewed as highly valuable, given the questions expected to be asked after the inevitable Allied victory.